Art by: Thiago Bianchini

 “Lie down, Jean.
 The grass is soft and the breeze is warm.”

 She lies next to him.
-He can see the wetness of her cheek.
+He sees the wetness of her cheek.

 “Why do you cry?”